beyondcode/laravel-server-timing/README.md

 ## Adding additional measurements

-If you want to provide additional measurements, you can use the start and stop methods:
+If you want to provide additional measurements, you can use the start and stop methods.
+If you do not explicitly stop a measured event, the event will automatically be stopped once the middleware receives your response.
+This can be useful if you want to measure the time your Blade views take to compile.

 ```php
 ServerTiming::start('Running expensive task');